standards-hub/test/CONTRIBUTING4.md

 4. **Implement Changes:** For PRs, work on your statements changes in your assigned branch and push updates to the PR as the discussion evolves.
 5. **Follow Through:** Keep track of your Issue/PR as it moves through the stages.
 Address any triage or review feedback.

+## Monitoring Project Status

+- Access the project board at [GitHub Project Link](#) to view the overall status, contributions, and pending tasks.

+## Release Planning

+## Questions?

+If you have any questions or need further guidance, feel free to open an issue for discussion or contact the project maintainers directly.

 ## Final Notes

 - **Patience is Key:** The specification development process is thorough and can take time.
 Please be patient as the WG and community work through the stages.